Stainless Steel Passivation

 - Improved corrosion resistance without plating

-- Superior clean surface
+- Superior surface cleanliness

 - Eliminates iron contamination reactions with other materials